 People with bipolar disorder experience conflicting symptoms, making the disease difficult to diagnose and manage without expert help, notes the National Institute of Mental Health (NIMH).
 Symptoms include moments of extreme energy, known as mania, to moments of extreme sadness, known as depression.
 The type of bipolar disorder a person has depends on how quickly the person moves from mania to depression (if at all), and the severity of symptoms.2

 Some in a manic state feel intense joy, immense power and a burst of creative energy, while others experience anger and irritability.
 The range of mania symptoms include the following:

 - Reckless sex

-Signs of depression found in bipolar disorder are similar to the symptoms experienced by people with major depression.
-People feel:
+Bipolar depression is similar to the symptoms experienced by people with major depression.
+People may feel: